-Training Evidence Required Evidence Location (include page number, section, appendix or attached file name) Type training, including the acceptance of RPAs into operation (product inspection / conformity), to be added to the Operations Procedures for all RPA that will be utilised in this standard scenario.
+Training Evidence Required Evidence Location (include page number, section, appendix or attached file name) Type training including the acceptance of RPAs into operation (product inspection / conformity) to be added to the Operations Procedures for all RPA that will be utilised in this standard scenario.
 ERP training syllabus must be available.
-An example is provided in Appendix A of Standard Scenario Application and Documents - Guidance Material.
-A record of internal ERP training completed by the relevant staff must be established and kept up to date Training records kept in accordance with MOS Part 101.
-All RPs hold RePL with appropriate RPA operating privileges (Category / Weight Class).
-Training and procedures for multi crew operations must be documented in Operations Manual.
+An example is provided at Appendix B of Standard Scenario Application and Documents - Guidance Material.
+A record of internal ERP training completed by the relevant staff must be established and kept up to date.
+Training records mut be kept in accordance with MOS Part 101.

+Training Evidence Required Evidence Location (include page number, section, appendix or attached file name) All RPs hold RePL with appropriate RPA operating privileges (Category / Weight Class).
+Training and procedures for multi crew operations are documented in Operations Manual.
 Operations Manual documents training and for operation of flight critical support equipment.